adriansarstedt/VidLabeller/README.md

 ## Creating training data

+Once dependencies have been istalled its simple, just run:

+    python main.py --videoPath <mp4 path> --outputPath <output directory path>

 As an example, we consider contamination detection in recycling trucks.
+In order to explore simply run:

+    python main.py

-To begin we need a video that showcases the environment we ultimately want our model to detect objects in.
-Once the video is stored locally it can be opened in VidLabeller.
-As shown below, our UI allows you to easily transition between frames and label ROIs:
+As shown below the UI that is launched allows you to easily transition between frames and label ROIs:

 ![Alt Text](./documentation/gifs/use-case.gif)